Lightning Machines aims to strengthen UK supply of critical metals

 The FragMag project is in collaboration with the University of Warwick who will be assessing how well the products of the EPF process can be utilised.

-Innovate UK CLIMATES programme, which is designed to strengthen the UK's supply of critical materials - more information on CLIMATES and other projects can be found on the link below.
+FragMag is funded by the Innovate UK CLIMATES programme, which is designed to strengthen the UK's supply of critical materials - more information on CLIMATES and other projects can be found on the link below.
 Check back here for updates on the project as it progresses.